A Look at Security Spending in 2019: Where Budgets are Increasing and Why

 When business and IT leaders talk about digital transformation in their organizations, the focus is frequently on cloud computing, artificial intelligence, IoT, and mobile solutions—those technologies that could potentially transform the larger business.

-Yet a recent Altimeter survey showed that decision makers not only include cybersecurity among their top considerations when it comes to digital transformation, but it is also their second biggest investment priority, just below the cloud.4 Yet is important to note that organizations can invest in all the transformative technologies in the world, but it is all meaningless if they can’t protect the business, its customers, or other vital assets.
+Yet a recent Altimeter survey showed that decision makers not only include cybersecurity among their top considerations when it comes to digital transformation, it is their second biggest investment priority, just below the cloud.
+Yet is important to note that organizations can invest in all the transformative technologies in the world, but it is all meaningless if they can’t protect the business, its customers, or other vital assets.

 A growing number of CIOs, CEOs, and even board members are focusing on digital transformation, evidence that they now view digital initiatives as more than cost centers or projects that may prevent employees from driving value through the organization.